spiffe/tornjak/docs/config-tornjak-server.md

 The Tornjak config that is passed in must follow a specific format.
 Examples of this format can be found [below](#sample-configuration-files).
 In general, it is split into the `server` section with [general Tornjak server configs](#general-tornjak-server-configs), and the `plugins` section.

 ## General Tornjak Server Configs
-The server config will contain information for the three potential connections: HTTP, TLS, and mTLS.
+The server config will contain information for the two potential connections: HTTP and HTTPS.
+HTTPS can be configured to follow TLS or mTLS protocol.
 See below for sample configuration:

 ```hcl
 server {